Military history of North America: Pre-European contact

 Prior to the voyages of Christopher Columbus, warfare and conquest occurred from time to time between the indigenous peoples of the Americas.
 Examples of early indigenous conflicts include Tikal-Calakmul wars in the Yucatán.
 In central Mexico, the Aztec Empire fought their enemies in intermittent ritual wars known as the Flower war.
-Icelandic vikings may have also fought with the indigenous peoples of Newfoundland in 1003, and 1010.

 16th century–1775

 Following Christopher Columbus's establishment of permanent settlements in the Caribbean, the Spanish authorized expeditions for the discovery, conquest, and colonization of new territory.
 In 1519, Spanish conquistadors waged a military campaign against the Aztec Empire.
 The campaign culminated in the fall of Tenochtitlan, after a coalition force made up of conquistadors and indigenous tribes that rivaled the Aztecs, captured the city.
 Subsequent campaigns of conquest were undertaken by Spanish in the Yucatán, and Guatemala.
 Indigenous resistance and conflicts against the authorities of the Viceroyalty of New Spain (present-day Central America and Mexico), and its succeeding governments continued to occur intermittently.
 These wars are collectively referred to as the Mexican Indian Wars.

 European colonization in Northern America (present-day Canada and the United States) saw conflicts between European colonizers and the indigenous peoples of Northern America.
 These series of conflicts and wars are collectively referred to as the American Indian Wars.
-In the Great Lakes region of Northern America, the period of early European contact saw indigenous conflicts between the members of the Iroquois Confederacy, with the support of their English and Dutch allies, against various indigenous groups, including the Huron-Wendat Confederacy, the Illinois Confederation, and Wabanaki Confederacy, all of whom were supported by their French allies.
+In the Great Lakes region of Northern America, the period of early European contact saw indigenous conflicts between the members of the Haudenosaunee Confederacy, with the support of their English and Dutch allies, against various indigenous groups, including the Wendat Confederacy, the Illinois Confederation, and Wabanaki Confederacy, all of whom were supported by their French allies.
 This indigenous conflict, collectively referred to as the Beaver Wars, was fought primarily over control of the North American fur trade.